What They Do: Woodworkers manufacture a variety of products such as cabinets and furniture, using wood, veneers, and laminates.

 How to Become One: A high school diploma or equivalent is typically required to become a woodworker.
 Although some entry-level jobs can be learned in less than 1 year, becoming fully proficient generally takes several years of on-the-job training.
 The ability to use computer-controlled machinery is becoming increasingly important.

-Job Outlook: Overall employment of woodworkers is projected to decline 4 percent over the next ten years.
+Job Outlook: Overall employment of woodworkers is projected to grow 3 percent over the next ten years, slower than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of woodworkers with similar occupations.